Tyrean737/st/st-0.8.4/README.md

 + Paste -- Shift+Insert

 Used patches can be found in '/patches/'.
 The utilized official patches (in '/patches/all-patches/') are combined into one file '/patches/st-all-patches.diff'.
-This can be applied to the original st-0.8.4 folder from 'st.suckless.org' as describe din its header.
+This can be applied to the original 'st-0.8.4' folder from 'st.suckless.org' as described in its header.

 If Transparency is not working try removing the 'vsync' line in